So it's finally here; the season finale to the third season of

 Pam, hurt by the sight of Jim and Karen, gets back together with Roy.

-No one comes to Pam's art show (well, almost no one).
+No one comes to Pam's art show (well,

 Ryan gets sent to the annex with Kelly after dissing DM in front of Michael.